This program is for students who are completing their Junior year and will be Seniors in the Fall of 2020. The Application deadline is April 15, 2020.

 Please click the link below to begin the application process to be considered for the UMaine Pulp & Paper Foundation Consider Engineering Program for High School Juniors.
-The Application deadline is May 1, 2018.
+Students are eligible to apply if they are currently in their Junior year and will be Seniors in the Fall of 2020.
+The Application deadline is April 15, 2020.

 After registering on Eventbrite you will be asked to submit: